nginxinc/kic-reference-architectures/docs/getting_started.md

 #### Kubernetes

 Although not required, installing the [CLI tool `kubectl`](https://kubernetes.io/docs/tasks/tools/) will allow you to interact with the Kubernetes cluster that you have stood up using this project.
+This tool is also installed as part of the venv that is created and can be used from that directory.

 #### Setup